-- Side events are only open to participants accredited to the respective session of the Assembly.
+Side events are only open to participants accredited to the respective session of the Assembly.
 Accreditation, registration and issuance of badges are the responsibility of the Secretariat.
-If side event organizers wish to request an access badge for one or more participants (such as panellists)4 who are not officially accredited to the respective session of the Assembly, the Secretariat usually provides them with a temporary access pass valid for the duration of the side event.
+If side event organizers wish to request an access badge for one or more participants (such as panellists)22 who are not officially accredited to the respective session of the Assembly, the Secretariat usually provides them with a temporary access pass valid for the duration of the side event.
 In order to obtain a temporary access pass, the request should first be placed by the organizers.
-Consequently, once confirmed by the Secretariat, the participant is required to leave a valid Identification Document (ID card or passport) at the registration desk and to collect it again upon the conclusion of the event and return of the temporary pass to the registration desk. - The Secretariat ensures that the rooms are tidy and free before each side event.
-The Secretariat also places signs outside the conference rooms indicating the name of a
+Consequently, once confirmed by the Secretariat, the participant is required to leave a valid Identification Document (ID card or passport) at the registration desk and to collect it again upon the conclusion of the event and return of the temporary pass to the registration desk.

-2 Registered States representatives, invited inter-governmental organizations and accredited non-governmental organizations.
+20 Registered States representatives, invited inter-governmental organizations and accredited non-governmental organizations.
 General public, staff of other organizations located in The Hague, academia, etc. interested in attending a side event are not accredited participants of the sessions of the Assembly.

-3 An advance version of the ASP Journal is posted on the web page of the Assembly four weeks prior to the commencement of the session respective side event.
-The configuration of the rooms cannot be altered and the organizers are requested to remove all their materials after the conclusion of the side event as side events take place in conference rooms where official meetings are also held.
+21 An advance version of the ASP Journal is posted on the web page of the Assembly four weeks prior to the commencement of the session.

-4 Not applicable to non-accredited general public, such as staff of other organizations located in The Hague, academia, etc. interested in attending a side event.
+session.
+22 Not applicable to non-accredited general public, such as staff of other organizations located in The Hague, academia, etc. interested in attending a side event.